athrane/pineapple/models/pineapple-example-modules/src/main/resources/pineapple-example-modules/xx-pineapple-dev-docker-install-ci-linux64/README.txt

 Required modifications
 -----------------------
 1) Create a Vagrant Box using the Vagrantfile included in the module.
-2) Add the weblogic-full-client-VERSION.jar and other 3rd party artifacts to the bin directory.
+2) Add 3rd party artifacts to the bin directory.

 Intended operations
 -----------------------